-Regina Silveira’s mind-bending temporary interventions have an almost surreal flare that alter our perceptions of our physical environment.
-Ranging from shadows cast on a wall to footprints or large-scale insects taking over the entirety of a space, Silveira has become known for her installations of “magnetized space” which examine the ways superimposed images change the meaning of an existing architecture or space.
-“The political,” she says, “resides in the assault on perception, in the level of transformation that can be brought about by grafting something into a given space in a way that magically changes its relationship with the real; altering the experience and understanding of the space.”
+Brazilian artist Regina Silveira (b.
+1939) creates mind-bending temporary interventions that have an almost surreal flare that alter our perceptions of our physical environment.
+Ranging from shadows cast on a wall to footprints or large-scale insects taking over buildings, city streets, and public parks around the world, Silveira has become known for her installations of “magnetized space” which examine the ways superimposed images change the meaning of an existing architecture or space.
+Some of her installations have the appearance of occupations, infestations, or supernatural visitations; others seem to be fantastical apparitions that suspend the laws of nature and perception.